-Having a Marine Veteran as a hubby made the decision to take an afternoon to visit the West Point Museum an easy one.
+- My hubby is a Marine Veteran and this made the decision to take an afternoon to visit the West Point Museum an easy one.
 He is also a history geek, so this was a no-brainer.

 According to information on the West Point website: